NeurodataWithoutBorders/pynwb/docs/source/extensions_tutorial/2_create_extension_spec_walkthrough.rst

 ~~~~~~~~~~~~~~~~~~
 Extensions should be created in their own repository, not alongside data conversion code.
 This facilitates sharing
 and editing of the extension separately from the code that uses it.
 When starting a new extension, we highly
-recommend using the `ndx-template <https://github.com/nwb-extensions/ndx-template>`_ repository, which automatically
+recommend using the :nwb_extension:`ndx-template` repository, which automatically generates a repository with
-generates a repository with the appropriate directory structure.
+the appropriate directory structure.

-After you finish the instructions `here <https://github.com/nwb-extensions/ndx-template#getting-started>`_,
+After you finish the instructions :nwb_extension:`here <ndx-template#getting-started>`,
 you should have a directory structure that looks like this

 .. code-block:: c